everypinio/hardpy/docs/documentation/hardpy_panel.md

 * Allows the width to be changed using the `width` parameter.
 * Allows changing the border thickness with the `border` parameter.
-* Allow the following image types: gif, jpeg, pjpeg, png, svg+xml, tiff, vnd.microsoft.icon, vnd.wap.wbmp, webp.
+* Allows the following image types: gif, jpeg, pjpeg, png, svg+xml, tiff, vnd.microsoft.icon, vnd.wap.wbmp, webp.
+* Allows to use one or two buttons (`pass/fail` button).
+* Allows to set custom button names via the `button_text` parameter.

 #### basic dialog box